-- d) In respect of bathrooms and toilets, Holy Spirit School has implemented the following strategies: - Students and employees at Holy Spirit have received clear guidelines in relation to student use of bathrooms and toilets.
-The guidelines and directions below ensure the privacy of children and young people while allowing for appropriate supervision. - Separate bathrooms, including unisex toilets and disabled toilets, are available for students, staff, parents/carers and volunteers.
-'Adult only' toilets are provided throughout the school to ensure child safety.
-These are labelled accordingly. - Students using toilets during school lesson time must be accompanied by another student. - Students are reminded about safe behaviours in the toilets on a regular basis and concerns are addressed promptly and in collaboration with the child's parents/carers. - Staff of Holy Spirit School do not enter the toilets unless it is deemed necessary.
-Before doing so, staff will announce their entry. - Staff will not be alone with a child in the toilets unless another staff member is present. - The BCE Code of Conduct for employees provides direction on this area and employees are informed of these provisions. - Parents and carers have been informed of the above. - e) In respect of devices used to take photos of students, Holy Spirit School has implemented the following strategies: - The BCE Code of Conduct for Employees reinforces how employees are to manage how and when photos are taken of students, and the use of devices and social media regarding student photos. - Employees are informed of what is acceptable practice and the approved procedures regarding student photos. - The Principal has provided a direction to employees that they are not to use a personal device (e.g. personal camera, personal mobile phone, iPad, or personal video recorder, etc.) to take, record, or store any student information (e.g., phone number, email address, etc.) recordings, or images. - Confidential management of student information: School employees are required to handle private and confidential information in relation to students and parents/guardians in accordance with the BCE Privacy Policy and BCE code of conduct for employees. - Online safety training is completed by students studying Industrial Design Technology and Hospitality.
-This safety training assists teachers to ensure that students receive consistent safety training for the use of high-risk equipment in these curriculum areas. - Curriculum Activity Risk Management: Procedures have been developed to identify risks associated with the delivery of specific teaching activities including Visual Arts safety, Food Technology safety, ITD safety and Science safety.
-Further information on such procedures is available by contacting the Principal.
+- Emergency and critical incidents - Fire/Lockdown incidents - Engaging with and managing Visitors/Outsiders - Use of Media/Communications - Use of Computer/Internet - Guidance Counselling Services - Transport of students by staff - Transporting of students by students - Injuries, allergies or illnesses - d.
+In respect of bathrooms and toilets Holy Spirit School has implemented the following strategies: - Students and staff have received clear guidelines in relation to student use of bathrooms and toilets. - Guidelines and directions ensure the privacy of children and young people while allowing for appropriate supervision, e.g. announcing entry to the room and avoiding being alone with a child in these locations. - The BCE Code of Conduct for employees provides direction on this area and employees are informed of these provisions. - Parents and carers have been informed of the above. - e.
+In respect of devices used to take photos of students Holy Spirit School has implemented the following strategies: - The BCE Code of Conduct reinforces how staff are to manage how and when photos are taken of students and the use of devices and social media in regard to student photos. - Staff are informed of what is acceptable practice and the approved procedures regarding student photos. - The Principal has provided a direction to staff that they are not to use personal devices for taking photos of students unless authorised by the Principal and the photo must be removed from the personal device onto the school device as soon as practical.
+Parents and carers have been informed of the above. - Confidential management of student information: School employees are required to handle private and confidential information in relation to students and parents/guardians in accordance with the BCE Privacy Policy and BCE Code of Conduct. - Online safety training is completed by students studying Industrial Design Technology and Hospitality.
+This safety training assists teachers to ensure that students receive consistent safety training for the use of high-risk equipment in these curriculum areas. - Curriculum Activity Risk Management procedures: Curriculum Activity Risk Management procedures have been developed to identify risks associated with the delivery of specific teaching activities including Visual Arts safety, Food Technology safety, ITD safety and Science safety.
+Further information on such procedures is available by contacting the Principal a.
+When undertaking a more high-risk activity or special event (for example a fete, overnight camp/retreat), our school identifies any specific potential risks relevant to that activity in the risk assessment undertaken and considers mitigating strategies for the safety and wellbeing of students and the risk of harm to students.
+This is documented in the risk management plan for each high-risk activity and secured at the school.